habitat-sh/habitat/www/source/blog/2017-05-23-Scaffolding-App-From-Scratch.html.md

 Hey there, fellow developer, let's make ourselves a quick [Express](https://expressjs.com/) app and wrap it up in a Habitat package.
 Ready?
 Me too, I like to learn.

 We're going to want Habitat installed on our system, but that's not too hard.
-Follow the instructions on the [Set up your environment](https://www.habitat.sh/tutorials/getting-started/mac/setup-environment/) page and come on back here.
+Follow the instructions in [Download and Install](/tutorials/download) and come on back here.
 Can you run `hab --version` now in a terminal?
 Excellent.

 Okay, we're going to use the Express application generator, so make sure you have this npm packaged installed globally: